 Grant in 2018

-JoyLabz is a project and development company founded in 2012 and based in Santa Cruz, California, specializing in the design of augmented reality devices.
-The company focuses on creating innovative products such as do-it-yourself devices, hardware integration tools, and digital learning boxes.
-These offerings aim to provide users with opportunities to explore and experiment with new system integrations, enhancing their augmented reality experiences while fostering creativity and invention.
+JoyLabz is a project and development company founded in 2012 and based in Santa Cruz, California.
+The company specializes in designing augmented reality devices, offering a range of products that include do-it-yourself devices, hardware integration tools, and digital learning boxes.
+These offerings are designed to help users explore and experiment with new system integrations, facilitating an engaging augmented reality experience while fostering creativity and innovation.
+Through its focus on user-driven design, JoyLabz aims to empower individuals to invent and create within the realm of augmented reality.

 Fluency Lighting Technologies